-Manor’s governors have a wide and interesting range of backgrounds and experience upon which to draw when making policy decisions.
+Manor’s Local Governing Committee (LGC) has a wide and interesting range of backgrounds and experience upon which to draw when making policy decisions.

-Manor is a Church of England Academy and the majority of the governors are appointed by the Diocese of York.
-Others are appointed by the local authority, and staff and parents each elect three from among their number to join the full governing board.
-The governors also enjoy the expertise and support of three attendee governors, who do not have voting rights but who make an invaluable contribution.
+As Manor is a Church of England Academy the majority of the LGC members are appointed by the Diocese of York.
+Others are appointed by the Trust, and staff and parents are elected to join the full governing board when terms of office end.
+If you are interested in becoming an LGC member do contact the school to find out about the current vacancies.

 Another role each governor undertakes is as a link to a particular academic department, visiting regularly and building up a supportive relationship with the staff.
 These links allow governors to take part in lessons, talk with the students, analyse the department’s achievements and understand their needs.
 The governors are then able to report back to the full governing body with confidence.

 Being a governor is not all work: they enjoy attending the annual presentation evening, the Minster carol service, the senior citizens’ Christmas lunch and the many plays, concerts, presentations and sports events to which they are invited.

 To contact the governors, please write to the Chair of Governors, Mr Andy Richardson, Manor CE Academy, Millfield Lane, York YO26 6PA or e-mail: chair@mce.

 |Name||Date of appointment||Term of office||Committees served on||Special roles|

 |Mr S Barber (Principal)||01/09/16||Resources Cttee, Standards Cttee, Ethos Cttee||Principal Governor|

 |FOUNDATION GOVERNORS | Appointed by the Diocese of York|

 |Mr A Richardson||06/05/19||4 years||Ethos Cttee||Chair of Governors